 We have been open since 1989 as an environmental education center, and living at this Reserve, since 1979.
 One of our first groups was from the School for International Training (based in Vermont), who take university students from all over the US for a semester abroad to Ecuador and many other parts of the world.
-22 years later, we are still receiving SIT groups four times a year!
+29 years later, we are still receiving SIT groups.

-We also have received university groups from Drew University, Baldwin-Wallace College, University of Denver, Western State College of Colorado; Lewis and Clark University, and Western Kentucky University, among others, who stop at the reserve as part of their stay in Ecuador.
+We also have received university groups from Cornell, University of San Francisco at Davis, Drew University, Baldwin-Wallace College, Western State College of Colorado; Lewis and Clark University, and Western Kentucky University, among many others, who visit our reserve as part of their stay in Ecuador.

 Groups are not limited from the US, however.
 We have received many students from Japan, as well as Europe.
 Really, they all share the love for the natural world, and an interest in its conservation.

 Our operation is as sustainable as you’ll find in the Andes.
 We grow our own coffee, as well as many fruits of vegetable organically, and in two of our cabins, have composting latrines.
 We also use the sustainable bamboo in some of our buildings.